 Some companies use a third party affiliate marketing

 Companies then use “tracking codes” in affiliate links to ensure that you get credit for your recommendations.
 Basically, when someone purchases an item after clicking on one of your links, you make a small commission and it doesn’t cost the person anything extra.

 I started by partnering with Amazon, and have since branched out to a partnership portfolio

-I place relevant product and brand links around my website pages, in blog posts, on my YouTube video descriptions, and on Instagram posts.
+I place relevant product and brand links around my website pages, in blog posts, on my YouTube video descriptions, and on Instagram and other social media posts.
 I also created a Shop, a Van Conversion Kit a Zero Waste Kit and an Ethical Beauty & Hygiene Kit in which I showcase products (with affiliate links) that I use and trust.

 The more traffic your website or social platforms have, and how effectively you place your affiliate links will determine how much money you make.

 2. YouTube Ads

 In early 2018, I gained enough followers to monetize my YouTube channel through YouTube’s Partner Program (YPP).
-Now my YouTube videos have ads in them, and I get paid by Google AdSense.
+Now my YouTube videos have ads in them, and I get paid by Google AdSense (YouTube’s parent company).

 For a YouTube channel to be eligible for monetization, it needs to meet the following minimum requirements:

 - 1,000 subscribers and 4,000 hours of watch time within the past 12 months OR